cairdcoinheringaahing/LANotation/notation guide.md

 # Notation Guide

-This document contains the most up-to-date list of notation used.
+This document contains the most up-to-date list of notation used to document a game of Legacy's Allure.

 # Format

 The notation log is broken up into 8 sections: one section detailing the draft information, and 7 sections for each of the 7 rounds.
 Each of the 7 round sections follow the same format, and the exact format of the draft section depends on whether the game is a blitz or draft game.

 In any game, `Player 1` is the player with the **A1** hex on their bottom left, regardless of who acts first.
 Additionally, we use abbreviations and acronyms for most unit names, for the sake of brevity.
 The one exception to this is, during drafting in the Draft section, we list the full name of hero items and abilities.
 However, when these are explicitly used and mentioned in Round sections, we use abbreviations.

+# Standard conventions

+Rather than using the name of the hero, we use `Hero` to denote that it took an action.
+If a unit moves to a hex, even as part of an ability, the hex it is moved to is the first thing folowing the unit's name.
+This is only violated if the movement occurred after an ability/attack *and* the order matters.

 ---